nomadkaraoke/karaoke-prep/README.md

 ## Credits 🙏

-- [karaokenerd](https://github.com/karaokenerd) - Creator of [KaraokeNerds.com](https://karaokenerds.com/), without which we wouldn't even have a way to request karaoke tracks for creation!
-Huge thank you for the creation of the website which helps karaoke community creators keep organised and focused!
 - [Anjok07](https://github.com/Anjok07) - Author of [Ultimate Vocal Remover GUI](https://github.com/Anjok07/ultimatevocalremovergui), which was essential for the creation of [audio-separator](https://github.com/karaokenerds/python-audio-separator/)!
 Thank you!

 ## Contact 💌